emad-elsaid/capistrano-decompose/README.md

 ## after the first deployment of a rails application

-you would need to setup your database by invoking the `db:setup` task to create and seed your database, you can do that using 2 ways
+you would need to setup your database by invoking the `db:setup` task to create and seed your database:

-* `cap production decompose:db_setup`
 * `cap production decompose:run rake db:setup`

 ## General note

-* this gem doesn't provide a `dockerfile` or `docker-compose.yml` file, you have to create these files yourself
+* this gem doesn't provide a `dockerfile` nor `docker-compose.yml` file, you have to create these files yourself
 * the linked directories and files will not work and you should use docker data volumes anyway